kashishgupta1990/global-object-guard/README.md

 # global-object-guard lets you control and Manage Global Object

 `global-object-guard` is a utility module which provides straight-forward, powerful functions for working with global objects in JavaScript.
-Although originally designed for use with [Node.js](http://nodejs.org), it can not used in the browser.
+It designed for use with [Node.js](http://nodejs.org), it can not used in the browser.